rbisdorff/Digraph3/docSphinx/tutorial.rst

     ['a1']
     >>> ...

 In our randomly generated election results, we are lucky.
-The instant runoff winner and the Borda winner determine, both, candidate *a*.
+The instant runoff winner and the Borda winner determine, both, candidate *a1*.
 However, we could also follow the Marquis de Condorcet's advice, and compute the **majority margins** obtained by voting for each individual pair of candidates.
-For instance, candidate *a* is ranked four times before and once behind candidate *b*.
-Hence the majority margin *M(a,b)* is 4 - 1 = +3.
+For instance, candidate *a1* is ranked four times before and once behind candidate *a2*.
+Hence the majority margin *M(a1,a2)* is 4 - 1 = +3.
 These majority margins define on the set of candidates what we call the **Condorcet digraph**, a specialization of the ``Digraph`` class for handing such pairwise majority margins:
     >>> cdg = CondorcetDigraph(v,hasIntegerValuation=True)
     >>> cdg.showAll()
     *----- show detail -------------*